CarlosLeyvaAyala/SMP-Optimizer/SMP_Optimizer_CL/Help.md

 #### Step 2

-Drag your folder(s)/file(s) over any of the included *.bat files.
+Drag your folder(s)/file(s) over any of the included `*.bat` files.

 ![Drag and drop on bat](help_files/bat%20drop.png)

 Read more about optimization levels [here](#optimization-levels).

 !!!warning
-    If you skipped step 1, the program will complain to you about not having a path to write its output and will automatically open `output_dir.txt` so you add the output folder/zip in there.
+    If you skipped step 1, the program will complain to you about not having a path to write its output and will automatically open a newly created `output_dir.txt` for your convenience.

     ![output_dir.txt example](help_files/asking%20for%20bat%20output.png)